The Cake Man: Reception and significance

 The Cake Man was highly successful during its Australian runs, and was met with standing ovations at its 1982 performance in Denver.

 Julian Meyrick, Professor of Creative Arts at Flinders University, described it as being "about the mission experience for Indigenous Australians, and the indignity, injustice and often outright exploitation that came from being 'protected' by white Australians with little knowledge and less interest in the traditional culture their arrival had near-fatally disrupted", and the style as "a beautifully nuanced realism".

 It was the first play written by an Indigenous Australian person to be presented by professional actors at a mainstream Australian venue, published, televised and to tour out of Australia, having toured abroad in 1982.

 Film

-The 1977 production of The Cake Man at Bondi Pavilion was made into a film for television by ABC Television, directed by Douglas Sharp, and a copy is held at the National Archives of Australia AIATSIS, and the University of Queensland library.
+The Cake Man was restructured and shortened to make it into a film for television by ABC Television, directed by Douglas Sharp, and a copy is held at the National Archives of Australia AIATSIS, and the University of Queensland library.
 Merritt co-produced the film, along with Sharp and two others, with Brian Syron and Justine Saunders as Sweet William and Ruby.
 Its release date is cited as 9 October 1977.
+Other actors appearing include Teddy Phillips (Pumpkinhead), Graham Rouse, Neil Fitzpatrick and Hugh Keays-Byrne.

 This was first television production of a play by an Aboriginal playwright in Australia.